Color theory: Color harmony and color schemes

+Color symbolism

+A major underpinning of traditional color theory is that colors carry significant cultural symbolism, or even have immutable, universal meaning.
 As early as the ancient Greek philosophers, many theorists have devised color associations and linked particular connotative meanings to specific colors.
 However, connotative color associations and color symbolism tends to be culture-bound and may also vary across different contexts and circumstances.
 For example, red has many different connotative and symbolic meanings from exciting, arousing, sensual, romantic, and feminine; to a symbol of good luck; and also acts as a signal of danger.
 Such color associations tend to be learned and do not necessarily hold irrespective of individual and cultural differences or contextual, temporal or perceptual factors.
 It is important to note that while color symbolism and color associations exist, their existence does not provide evidential support for color psychology or claims that color has therapeutic properties.

-Monochromatic

-The monochromatic formula chooses only one color (or hue).
-Variations of the color are created by changing the value and saturation of the color.
-Since only one hue is used, the color and its variations are guaranteed to work.

-Current status

-Color theory has not developed an explicit explanation of how specific media affect color appearance: colors have always been defined in the abstract, and whether the colors were inks or paints, oils or watercolors, transparencies or reflecting prints, computer displays or movie theaters, was not considered especially relevant.
-Josef Albers investigated the effects of relative contrast and color saturation on the illusion of transparency, but this is an exception to the rule.